-The permittee shall take all necessary steps to minimize any adverse impact to waters of the state resulting from noncompliance with any effluent limitations specified in this permit or set forth in the Missouri Clean Water Law and Regulations (hereinafter the Law and Regulations), including such accelerated or additional monituring as necessary to determine the nature and impact of the noncomplying discharge.
+The permittee shall take all necessary steps to minimize any adverse impact to waters of the state resulting from noncompliance with any effluent limitations specified in this permit or set forth in the Missouri Clean Water Law and Regulations (hereinafter the Law and Regulations), including such accelerated or additional monitoring as necessary to determine the nature and impact of the noncomplying discharge.

-Bypassing
+5. Bypassing

-- Any bypass or shut down of a wastewater treatment facility and tributary sewer system or any part of such a facility and sewer system that results in a violation of pennit limits or conditions is prohibited - (i) where unavoidable to prevent loss of life, personal injury, or severe property damages, and - where unavoidable excessive storm drainage or runoff would catastrophically damage any facilities or processes necessary for compliance with the effluent limitations and conditions of this permit; - (iii) where maintenance is necessary to ensure efficient operation and alternative measures have been taken to maintain effluent quality during the period of maintenance. - The permittee shall notify the Department in writing of all bypasses or shut down that result in a violation of permit limits or conditions.
-This section does not excuse any person from liability, unless such relief is otherwise provided by the statute.
+- Any bypass or shut down of a wastewater treatment facility and inbutary sewer system or any part of such a facility and sewer system that results in a violation of permit limits or conditions is prohibited except: - where unavoidable to prevent loss of life, personal injury, or severe property damages, and where unavoidable excessive storm denimate or runoff would - (ii) where unavoidable excessive storm drainage or runoff would catastrophically damage any facilities or processes necessary for compliance with the effluent limitations and conditions of this permit; - (iii) where maintenance is necessary to ensure efficient operation and alternative measures have been taken to maintain effluent quality during the period of maintenance. - b.
+The permittee shall notify the Department in writing of all bypasses or shut down that result in a violation of permit limits or conditions.
+This section does not excuse any person from liability, nuless such relief is otherwise provided by the statute.

-Removed Substances
+6: Removed Substances

-Solids, sludges, filter backwash, or any other pollutants removed in the course of treatment or control of wastewaters shall be disposed of in a manner such as to prevent any pollutants from entering waters of the state unless permitted by the Law, and a permanent record of the date and time, volunie and methods of removal and disposal of such substances shall be maintained by the permittee.
+Solids, sludges, filter backwash, or any other pollutants removed in the course of treatment or control of wastewaters shall be disposed of in a manner site as to prevent any pollutants from entering waters of the state unless permitted by the Law, and a permanent record of the date and time, volume and methods of removal and disposal of such substances shall be maintained by the permittee.

-Power Fallures
+3 Power Fallures

-be order to maintain compliance with the effluent limitations and other provisions of this permit, the permittee shall either:

-a. in accordance with the "Schedule of Compliance", provide an
+In order to maintain compliance with the effluent limitations and other provisions of this permit, the permittee shall either: a. in accordance with the "Schechtle of Compliance", provide an

-- alternative power source sufficient to operate the wastewater control facilities: or. - if such alternative power source is not in existence, and no date for its implementation appears in the Compliance Schedule, halt or otherwise control production and all discharges upon the reduction. loss, or failure of the primary source of power to the wastewater control facilities
+- in accordance with the "Schedule of Compliance", provide an alternative power source sufficient to operate the wastewater control facilities: or, - b.
+If such alternative power source is not in existence, and no date for its implementation appears in the Compliance Schedule, halt or otherwise control production and all discharges upon the reduction, loss, or failure of the primary source of power to the wastewater control facilities.

-Right of Entry
+8 Right of Entry